-For a concern about a coworker, call Employee and Management Relations in Human Resources, 843-3444, or the University's Employee Assistance Program (services provided by Deer Oaks 24 hours a day), 877-327-7658.
+For a concern about a coworker, call Employee and Management Relations in Human Resources, 843-3444, or the University's Employee Assistance Program (services provided by ComPsych 24 hours a day), 877-314-5841.

-The University’s Emergency Notification System (ENS) communicates in multiple ways with students, faculty and staff, as well as visitors, local residents, parents and the news media in the event of an emergency or dangerous situation.
+The Alert Carolina System (ACS) communicates in multiple ways with students, faculty and staff, as well as visitors, local residents, parents and the news media in the event of an emergency or dangerous situation.

-Under Emergency Notification Protocols adopted in August 2011 and revised in March 2012, the University informs the campus community using three different types of notifications – Emergency Warning, Timely Warning and Informational Message.
+Under Alert Carolina System Protocols adopted in August 2011 and revised in Fall 2013, the University informs the campus community using four different types of notifications – Emergency Warning, Timely Warning and Informational and Adverse Weather.

 An Emergency Warning is issued if there is a significant emergency or immediate threat to the health or safety of people on campus – such as an armed and dangerous person on campus, major chemical spill or a tornado warning issued for Chapel Hill and Carrboro.
 The emergency sirens will sound to alert people that they need to act now.
 Read more.

-A Timely Warning is issued if there is a continuing danger affecting the campus community and notification will not compromise law enforcement efforts – such as reports of a homicide, sex offense, robbery or a tornado watch issued for Orange County.
-Timely warnings tell people to be cautious.
-Since there is no need to act immediately, the emergency sirens will not sound.
+A Timely Warning is issued if there is a continuing danger affecting the campus community and notification will not compromise law enforcement efforts – such as reports of a homicide, sex offense or robbery.
 Read more.

-Details about the Emergency Notification System and how people can expect to receive information are included in the University’s Emergency Notification Protocols.
+Details about the Alert Carolina System and how people can expect to receive information are included in the University’s Alert Carolina System Protocols.
 This document also includes information about communicating with parents and families through the Office of New Student and Parent Programs and by registering on the American Red Cross Safe and Well list.

 About Alert Carolina